-Attended monitoring is preferred to the use of noise loggers when determining compliance with prescribed limits; it allows an accurate determination of the contribution, if any, to measured noise levels by the source of interest (in this case RCM).
+Attended monitoring is preferred to the use of noise loggers when determining compliance with prescribed limits; it allows an accurate determination of the contribution, if any, to measured noise levels by the source of interest, RCM.

-A measurement of $L{A1,1minute}$ corresponds to the highest noise level generated for 0.6 second during one minute.
-In practical terms this is the highest noise level emitted from the RCM noise source during the entire measurement period (i.e. the highest level of the worst minute during the 15-minute measurement).
+A measurement of $L{A1,1minute}$ corresponds to the highest noise level generated for 0.6 seconds during one minute.
+In practical terms this is the highest noise level emitted from a RCM noise source during the entire measurement period (i.e. the highest level of the worst minute during the 15-minute measurement).